As we move into the holiday season and the new year, we are reminded and inspired by those involved in the California wildfire aid and recovery.

 But Mark could not have imagined the sadness and devastation he was about to encounter.

 Alongside a code compliance officer and past Cal Fire investigator, Mark surveyed the Atlas Peak Road zones.
-The pair assessed the fire damage and provided a detailed report in order to give officials sufficient information to determine action with the homeowners.
+The pair assessed the fire damage and provided a detailed report to give officials sufficient information to determine action with the homeowners.

 “From time to time, we found homes destroyed with a car loaded with belongings sitting in the driveway untouched with the doors open.
 We found cows, horses, goats, and chickens who had been left behind in the rush of only minutes people had to make it to safety.
 We watered and fed those that we could and called animal control that had a massive operation to help stranded animals including wild animals,” Mark recounts.